Teaching Assistant: Mrs Kennedy

 Phonics is taught daily as a whole class and activities are provided to support new learning as well as deepen children's understanding.
 From January we will be sending list of Common Exception Words home for you to practise spelling at home.
 We will then complete a quiz in school each term to check the children’s knowledge of reading and spellings these words.

-Mrs Halsall will be taking the PE sessions this half term, on a Wednesday morning.
-Please make sure your child has named PE kit in school, including outdoor shoes.
+Mrs Hunt will be taking the PE sessions this half term, on a Thursday morning.
+Please make sure your child comes to school in their PE kit (named).

 Show and Tell